I provided snippets of my experience living and working in Łódź when I reviewed David Jackson’s book, Classrooms and Barrooms.

 Contrary to the stereotypes of TEFL teachers, I decided not to lead a hedonistic existence of booze and unfastidious lesson planning.
 I was quite the meticulous one.
 My routine was stable, my students were great and I had my public transport pass to zip around Łódź and up to Łagiewnicki Forest.
 Occasionally, I’d meet up with some very savvy colleagues to talk shop and groan about Arsenal’s pitiful form.

-Finally, I’m amazed that I didn’t visit some very important places of interest in Łódź.
+Finally, I regret not visiting some very important places of interest in Łódź.
 These sights include the Jewish Cemetery, The Łódź Ghetto Museum and the Museum of the City of Łódź in Poznański’s Palace.

-I shan’t wallow in too much regret.
-The upshot of my nostalgic reflections in this post is that Łódź’s historical sights and museums shall receive my undivided attention the next time I visit the city.
+The upshot of my nostalgic reflections and yearning for Łódź in this post is that the city’s historical sights and museums shall receive my undivided attention the next time I visit.